bodhi-space/fluent-plugin-jsonish/README.md

-# jsonish, nginx_jsonish, and nodejs_bunyan parser plugins for Fluentd
+# jsonish, nginx_jsonish, nodejs_bunyan, and logstash parser plugins for Fluentd

 ## Overview
 The jsonish [parser plugin](http://docs.fluentd.org/articles/parser-plugin-overview) for fluentd.
 It subclasses the JSONParser to allow for modifications to be made to input test before it is deserialized.
 It subclasses the TimeParser to allow time format specifications using Ruby Time class method names instead of strftime format strings -- in particular, the iso8601 method.